martinfrances107/rust_d3_geo/README.md

 A thin vertex and fragment shader is then responsible for rendering.

-The example requires the feature flag "wgpu".
+The render speed is approximately 3 times faster than the example above.

 (Scale 1:50M)